moh682/LSD-Case3/mwnck/README.md

 **Primary Actor**: (Travel agency) Employee

 **Preconditions**: User must be logged in.
+Booking must be found.
 Specific booking must exist and be active.

 **Main Scenario**:

-1. User selects booking.
-2. User registers that car has been delivered.
+1. User registers that car has been delivered.
-3. System calculates extra fee if needed.
-4. User ends booking.
+2. User ends booking.

-**Extensions**:

-1. Calculate extra fee.
+3. A confirmation message is shown on screen.

 **Postcondition** (Success guarantees)
 A car is registered at a pick up place.
-A booking has ended.
-An extra fee may have been calculated.
-A confirmation message is shown on screen.
 A confirmation email is sent to driver.